murrellrr/celastrina/@celastrina/http/README.md

 For more information on Application registrations and MSAL, see [https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration).

 ####How do I use the resource registrations and application authorizations?
-Use them is as simple as assing the bearer token to the `authorization` header of your RESTful requests to azure resources.

-Accessing these bearer tokens introduces another concept of Celastrina.js, the Sentry!
-Queue menacing music!
-The sentry handles all security matters in Celastrina.js from managed resources registrations, authentication, to authorization.
+Accessing the authorization bearer tokens introduces another concept of Celastrina.js, the Sentry! _Queue menacing music!_ The sentry handles all security matters in Celastrina.js from managed resources registrations, authentication, to authorization.
 The sentry is derrived from the base class `BaseSentry`, and is contained in the context of any life-cycle function.

 To use an application authorization bearer token simply look up the resource by the application ID.
-Let say I want the bearer token for Azure Datalake for the application authorization above:
+Let say I want the bearer token for Azure Data Lake for the application authorization above:

 ```
     async _get(context) {